-CASL is the new Canadian Anti-Spam Legislation that took effect July 1st, 2014.
+CASL is the new Canadian Anti-Spam Legislation that took effect on July 1st, 2014.
 CASL specifies rules and legislation regarding SPAM and direct marketing.
-If you send out promotional e-mails, sms, instant/private messages promoting your business while operating in Canada, then CASL applies to you.
+If you send out promotional e-mails, sms, and instant/private messages promoting your business while operating in Canada, then CASL applies to you.

 It’s All About the SPAM

 An astounding 60-70% of ALL email traffic is SPAM.
 SPAM is responsible for high traffic, malicious links/viruses, and phishing scams.
 Google has reported that “phishing” scams have approximately a 45% success rate.

 What is a Phishing Scam?